 by James Hansen

 This is the text from a paper presented at the 2012 Society for Cinema and Media Studies conference in Boston, Massachusetts.
-It is [much too] heavy on theory and remains a work in progress.
+It remains a work in progress.

 A girl named Candy sits alone at her 16th birthday party.
 A pop record plays quietly in the background.
 It starts to skip.
 An untouched birthday cake rests on a table in front of her.
 Sixteen candles remain unlit.
 There is no need to light them.
 For Candy, they are already extinguished.
 Her friends didn’t come to her celebration.
 In fact, they couldn’t come.
 It turns out this party wasn’t today or yesterday.
 It was years ago.
 But, for Candy, it is tomorrow.
 It is always tomorrow.
 She awaits an event – a future – which will never come, although perhaps it already has.
 Instead, she lingers in a present moment, hermeneutically sealed off from the yesterday of her adolescence and the tomorrow of her adulthood.
 She isn’t on a precipice – she is locked in it.
 As such, she becomes a forgotten figure in her own world.
 A has-been in her own being.